 In a city with over 25 bridges, it’s hardly a surprise to find a café with such a name as Bridges.

-It’s located on the corner of Bridges Street and Portugal Place too, and offers a range of healthy, homemade fare that’s all freshly prepared on the premises.
+It’s located on the corner of Bridges Street and Portugal Place too, and I love the healthy, homemade fare that’s all freshly prepared on the premises here.

 Bridges café has been operating from this site since 1997, and is renowned in the area for its range of fresh, nourishing juices.